EddieAbbondanzio/eddieabbondanz.io/content/post/88-integra/a-stiffer-lower-suspension-for-sts/index.md

 # Planning out the new Suspension

-My main goals for the new suspension setup is to reduce how much bodyroll the Integra has, and also introduce some camber to help with turning and keep the tires lasting a little longer.
+My main goals for the new suspension setup is to reduce how much body roll the Integra has, and also introduce some camber to help with turning and keep the tires lasting a little longer.

 Like I mentioned above there isn't strong aftermarket support for the 1st gen Integra, but [Tein does offer torsion bars and rear coilovers](https://www.heeltoeauto.com/suspension-combo-package/medieval-pro-v2-suspension-combo-1984-87-honda-civic-coilovers-torsion-bars-panhard-bar-med.sp-as1.html) for these cars that'll work if you swap out the front torsion tubes with 1st gen CRX ones.